Sunday’s snow will probably be more cosmetic than disruptive in the D.C. area

 In the timeline below, the lowest temperatures are expected in our northwest areas while the steadiest precipitation is most probable in our southern areas:

 10 p.m.
 Saturday to 2 a.m.
 Sunday: Chance of rain or rain-snow mix developing.
-Temperatures: Falling from the 40s into the upper 30s to near 40.
+Temperatures: falling from the 40s into the upper 30s to near 40.

 2 a.m. to 6 a.m.: Rain and snow changes to snow.
-Temperatures: Falling to 30 to 35 degrees.
+Temperatures: falling to 30 to 35 degrees.

 6 a.m. to 10 a.m.: Snow tapers off northwest to southeast.
 Temperatures: 30 to 34 degrees.

 10 a.m. to 2 p.m.: Partial clearing, except chance of lingering snow well south of the District.
-Temperatures: Rising to mid-30s.
+Temperatures: rising to mid-30s.

 Event impact

-This event rates as a Category 1 “nuisance event” on our 1 to 5 winter storm impact scale.
+This event rates as a Category 1 “nuisance event” on our 1-to-5 winter storm impact scale.
 Its effects on the region will be mitigated by several factors:

 - Temperatures ahead of the storm will be mild, meaning the ground won’t be frozen.
 This means snow will initially melt before accumulating.